Horbee/ygt-next/README.md

 ## Authenticating users

-To sign in to the application, click the "Sign in with Google" button on the login page.
-This will redirect you to the Google's authentication page, where you can sign in with your preferred account.
+To login to the application, enter your email address and click the "Send a magic link" button on the login page.
+This will send you a login email which you can catch using the Mailhog service.

+Navigate to `http://localhost:8025/` and use the login link in the email.

+Alternatively, you can use Google Oauth if you have it set up.

 ## Creating events